-I read it as I drank my morning coffee at my house.
-There was a quiet settling, creeping across the room.
+I read it as I drank my morning coffee.
+A quiet settling crept across the room.
 Yellow rays of bright, early morning sunshine streamed through the darkness of my kitchen.

 And now I felt something had rested.
-A beast that had finally been tamed.
+A beast had finally been tamed.